 Displease thee not for saying thus my thought,

 Nor hate thou him from whom no hate forth springs,

 For that they hate, are made most miserable.

 Europe embraced Petrarchism.
-Petrarch's sonnets have two Italian Quatrains abba abba followed by either a ceded or a cdcdcd.
-Petrarch's sonnets moved Italian poetry away from Epic storytelling to the art of the Lyric.
-He uses his sonnets to express his love of Laura through a discussion of her as ideal woman.
+Petrarch's sonnets have two Italian quatrains abba abba followed by either a ceded or a cdcdcd.
+Petrarch's sonnets moved Italian poetry away from epic storytelling to the art of the lyric.
+He uses his sonnets to express his love for Laura through a discussion of her as the ideal woman.

 Wyatt followed the conventions of the Petrarchan lover to a point.
 Where Petrarch was concerned with the love of the ideal woman Wyatt was more concerned with the despair one feels in the search.
 He addresses the beauty and purity of the women he discusses and then uses the sonnet to describe the unworthiness of the author for such beauty.